Curriculum enhancing studies in nature

 White-tailed Deer

-Learn about Metro Parks’ deer dilemma on a 1-mile walk in search of deer.
+Learn about Metro Parks’ deer dilemma on a walk in search of deer.
 Discuss how the overpopulation of deer affected the forest and its inhabitants and how Metro Parks worked to solve the problems.

 Plant Programs